Zunawe/web-boilerplate/README.md

 - Husky
 - Winston

-Everything except configuration files and scripts are written in Typescript.
-Express for the server, but no opinions on an api or database.
+Everything except configuration files and scripts is written in Typescript.
+I use Express for the server, but there are no opinions on exposing an api (REST, GraphQL, etc...) or using a database or similar (Mongo, Redis, etc...).
 React on the frontend (always use hooks and functional components).
-State on the frontend managed by React's context hooks.
+Global state on the frontend is managed by React's context hooks (plus some upgrades).
 Less for styles.
 Jest (with typescript support) for tests.
 Webpack to build the client side code (including Typescript compilation, less compilation, and Babel transpilation).
 Babel to ensure compatibility. ts-standard as a heavily opinionated linter.
 Hot module replacement to make development on the frontend easier.
 Husky to manage git hooks.
 And a built-in Winston logger already configured for http logging.

 ## Project Structure